-Our free inspection will cover all of issues that will need addressing.
-We will answer any questions and help you understand exactly what is taking place.
-This will help you make an educated and informed decisions about repairs that you want done.
+Our free inspection will cover all of the issues that will need addressing.
+We will answer any questions and help you understand exactly what is happening.
+This will help you make educated and informed decisions about repairs that you want to be done.

-If your home inspection makes mention of issues in any of the following areas it’s a good idea to have a license professional in that field conduct a further inspection.
+If your home inspection mentions issues in any of the following areas, having a licensed professional in that field conduct a further review is a good idea.
 Click Here to fill out our free inspection form!

 Common Issues For Closing Repairs

 – Heating and Air – Inadequate, sweating, or poorly insulated ducts

 – Electrical issues